Cambridge Film Festival: 1995

 In 1995, at the 19th Festival, Jeunet and Caro attended the Premiere of The City of Lost Children.
 The Festival's centennial tribute to Buster Keaton contained his rarely seen final masterpieces: The Cameraman and Spite Marriage.
 Two other retrospectives celebrated Patricia Rozema and Lars von Trier.

 1996

 At the 20th Festival, French critic Michel Ciment introduced a French programme which included Audiard's A Self-Made Hero and Breillat's Parfait amour!.
 Greenaway's The Pillow Book premiered and retrospectives featured Jack Cardiff and Jan Jakub Kolski.

 The Festival takes a break! - 1997-2000

 Due to the closure of the Cambridge Arts Cinema, following the 20th Festival in 1996, the Festival was forced to hibernate while a new home was found.

-Cambridge Film Festival is reborn - The 2000's
+Cambridge Film Festival is reborn - The 2000s

 2001

 2001 featured the premieres of Sidewalks of New York, Brotherhood of the Wolf, Otesanek, Beijing Bicycle, Betelnut Beauty, Swordfish, Scratch, The Isle & Sw9.
 As part of 70mm Widescreen Weekends the Festival screened 2001: A Space Odyssey, The King and I, Lawrence of Arabia, Pathfinder, My Fair Lady, and Vertigo.